Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Methodology

+Although the normalizing constant of the joint model (\ref{joint-model2}) may not diverge unlike that in (\ref{joint-model}), it requires $n$-dimensional intractable integration.

+\cite{jewson2021general} considered the joint model of $X_{1:n}$ as a generalized statistical model with diverging normalizing constant and employed the Hyv\"arinen score (hereafter referred to as the ``H-score") to the joint model to obtain a proper objective function for $(w, h)$.
+Note that the parameter estimation using the H-score is called as \textit{score matching} \citep{hyvarinen2005estimation}, and the H-score is an empirical version of the Fisher divergence between the joint model $g(X_{1:n})$ and true density $f(X_{1:n}) = \prod_{i=1}^n f(X_i)$, which is defined as

-This divergence is suitable for inference of unnormalized models because the gradient of the logarithm does not depend on normalizing constants.
-The parameter estimation using the empirical version of the Fisher divergence is known as \textit{score matching} method by \cite{hyvarinen2005estimation}.
+where $\nabla_{X_{1:n}}$ denotes the $n$-dimensional gradient vector (see \citealp[pp.697]{hyvarinen2005estimation}).
+This divergence is suitable for the inference of unnormalized models because the gradient of the logarithm does not depend on the normalizing constants.

+Although $g_{\mathtt{LOO}}$ is normalizable, it involves an unrealistic $n$-dimensional integral, as mentioned earlier. \cite{jewson2021general} considered the Fisher-divergence for non-normalizable models, but \cite{hyvarinen2005estimation} is designed for cases where the normalizing constants are difficult to compute and is suitable for coping with our problem.

+\begin{rem} In the following section, we consider two types of Fisher divergences.
+The first version is the Fisher-divergence between the joint unnormalized model $g$ or $g_{\mathtt{LOO}}$, which are defined as (\ref{joint-model}) or (\ref{joint-model2}), respectively, and true density $f$.
+We denote them as $J_{X_{1:n}}(f||g)$ and $J_{X_{1:n}}(f||g_{\mathtt{LOO}})$, respectively.
+This type of Fisher-divergence was first introduced by \cite{jewson2021general}.
+In their concept, the exponential of a loss function is considered as an unnormalized probability model.
+In the context of bandwidth selection for KDE, the feasible loss function based on the negative log-likelihood is given by $- \sum_{i=1}^n \log \hat{f}_h(X_i)$ or $- \sum_{i=1}^n \log \hat{f}_h^{(-i)}(X_i)$ and then the resulting unnormalized model is $g$ or $g_{\mathtt{LOO}}$.